papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 ---
-title: Minimal Example of the usage of Zombienet
+title: Minimal Example of the Usage of Zombienet
 description: This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test over it.
 ---